 2.1 The Empirical Food Webs

 In our study, we used food webs for which gut content data is available at an individual level and data that is or that we could make FAIR (Wilkinson et al. 2016).
 Presence and absence interactions of food web data can be aggregated in different ways (Gilljam et al. 2011).
 A common way of aggregating food web data is the taxonomic approach, in which nodes in the food web are taxa (e.g. species), or life stages of taxa, and one species is said to feed on another species if at least one individual of the latter is found in at least one gut of the former.
 Another approach is based on size, rather than taxonomy, and in this the nodes in the food web are size classes.
-Here, a feeding link occurs between two size classes if at least one prey item within a size class was found in the gut of another size class, irrespective of their taxonomy.
+Here, a feeding link occurs between two size classes if at least one prey item within a size class was found in the gut of another size class of predator, irrespective of the taxonomy of the protagonists.

 In our study, we aggregate the gut content data on the basis of size class because the food webs constructed using this approach were better predicted by the ADBM compared to the taxonomic approach (Woodward et al. 2010a), and this is because the ADBM is based on foraging rules defined using the body sizes of organisms (Petchey et al. 2008).